 At this point, the game splits between the Elly dungeon and the Nanjo dungeon.
 I’m going to cover our actual playthrough of the Elly dungeon, but when we reunite with Nanjo and he gives his summary of events, I’m going to hop over and actually describe the alternate scenario in detail based on online resources.

-But before we move on, let’s talk about these Fifth Slot characters and how they play in combat.
-Elly is voiced by Amanda Winn Lee, same as Ulala, although she doesn’t seem to be able to affect a consistent accent for the character if you ask me.
+But before we move on, let’s talk about these Fifth Slot characters.
+Elly is voiced by Amanda Winn Lee, same as Ulala, who doesn’t seem to be able to affect a consistent accent for the character if you ask me.
 Elly’s starting Persona, Nike, now looked like a jet plane, which is up there with Yukino’s Vesta getting a unicycle wheel for weirdness points.
 On the other side of things we have Nanjo.
 Unfortunately, no one seems to have leaked his voice actor.
-Looking at the wiki, Nanjo’s Aizen Myouou Persona looks positively normal in comparison to Vesta and Nike, but I later learned something I had overlooked in P1: Nanjo’s ultimate Persona is actually the spirit of his late, heroic butler, Yamaoka!
+Looking at the wiki, Nanjo’s Aizen Myouou Persona looks positively normal in comparison to Vesta and Nike, but I later learned something I had overlooked in P1: Nanjo’s ultimate Persona (not his starting) is actually the spirit of his late, heroic butler, Yamaoka!
 Yamaoka returns as Nanjo’s ultimate in this game, and he did get a bizarre remake.
 In P1, Yamoaka took the form of an angel-like figure.
 While I haven’t looked up any other EP ultimates, I figured I’d give Yamoaka a peek, since he’s not in our party.
 In EP, Yamaoka’s still got a halo, but now he’s a mecha-winged butler with a 90’s style VR visor and a jetboard.
 I’ll tell you this much: in death, he’s still cooler than anyone will ever be in life.